UselessGuru/UG-Miner/README.md

 ***Requirements***

-PowerShell Version 7.x is required:
+Windows 10.x and PowerShell Version 7.x is required.

 UG-Miner works best with the latest PWSH version 7.2.x.
 Versions 7.3.x and later have a memory leak and are therefore not recommended.